-A hill near the house may have been named for a slave and called Cato's Hill.
+A hill near the house may have been named for an enslaved person and called Cato's Hill.
 In a history of the town, author Sarah Orne Jewett wrote in 1894, “A little sandy hill, just below the Landing, and above the old river path that leads to Leigh's, now Yeaton's mills, still bears the name of Cato's Hill, from the fact that the sunny sand bank near the top was the favorite retreat of an ancient member of the household of Gen. Lord.
 Cato was a native Guineaman, and the last generation loved to recall the tradition of his droll ways and speeches.”
 Gen. John Lord had been a merchant who lived from 1765 to 1815, not far from the river, and owned mill rights at the Quamphegan waterfall.
 He also built ships at Pipe Stave Landing, and was a partner of Jonathan Hamilton, shipbuilder and West Indies merchant who built the Hamilton House about 1785.
 Lord and Hamilton traded with island plantations for sugar and rum produced by slave labor.

 Another neighbor was Judge Benjamin Chadbourne (1718-1799), nephew of the Humphrey Chadbourne who lived 1678-1763.
-Judge Chadbourne, who lived across the street at the Vine Street corner, had served in Sir William Pepperrell’s expedition against Louisbourg in 1745, later became a judge of the Court of Common Pleas, and represented the Berwicks in the Massachusetts Congress in Boston from 1756 to 1771, as well as serving as a member of the Governor’s Council.
+Judge Chadbourne, who lived across the street at the Vine Street corner, had served in Sir William Pepperrell’s expedition against the French at Louisbourg in 1745.
+He later became a judge of the Court of Common Pleas and represented the Berwicks in the Massachusetts Congress in Boston from 1756 to 1771, as well as serving as a member of the Governor’s Council.
 He had inherited rights at the important sawmill and gristmill at the mouth of the Great Works River.
 Hundreds of surrounding acres, including this property, were then still in the Chadbourne family, and in 1791 the judge gave ten acres to initiate the founding of Berwick Academy, where he served as its first president.

 In 1810, the estate was purchased by a Maj.
 William Hight (1773-1847), a member of one of the town’s wealthiest families that had owned property south of Leigh’s Mill Pond throughout much of the 1700s.
 Hight's father had been another ship owner and West Indies trader.
 Maj.
 Hight had married Abigail Goodwin, daughter of Gen. Ichabod Goodwin, in 1796.

 After the Hights, the homestead was briefly occupied by Capt.
 John Holmes Burleigh, who owned the mills at Great Works, and by tin manufacturers Gilpatrick and Davis.